THE AGE OF REASON

 (d) Chesterton

-Question’s Answer: Oscar Wilde
+Answer: Oscar Wilde

-(a) Reiterates the old formula of Liberty, Equality and Eternity in a new setting
+50. The revolt of the nineties against Victorianism (a) Reiterates the old formula of Liberty, Equality and Eternity in a new setting

-(b) Worships power rather then beauty
+(b) Worships power rather than beauty

 (c) Challenges the older values of art and life